Batch-Man/FnC/README.md

  			ver			: 	Displays version of program help			: 	Displays help for the program
- 			Name			: 	Name of the file to generate [program will add .bat extension] Author		: Author of the Project
+ 			Name			: 	Name of the file to generate [program will add .bat extension] Author	: Author of the project

  Example: 		Call FnC FnC Kvc
  Example: 		Call FnC Table-Function  Kvc